favors-edge/terrapract/hub-spoke-project/README.md

 ## Cost Management

 This lab is designed to stay within Azure free tier limits where possible.
+I really didn't want to run up an insane bill just to get hands on practice.
 The only billable resource when running is the VM.

 | Resource | Estimated cost |
 |---|---|